Best Winter Hiking Trails near Sutton

 Start point: PENS car park

-AllTrails rating: (4.4, 327 ratings (2024))
+AllTrails rating: (4.5, 370 ratings (2024))

 This trail is very different from those described to date.
 It follows a large square loop path, with a long section that follows a ridgeline between two summits (Hollandais summit and Orignal summit).
 There are several viewpoints along the ridgeline section providing beautiful vistas of the surrounding mountains.
-Most people complete the trail in 2h30-3h.
 Note that it is not as busy as the other trails mentioned above, often resulting in less packed snow, meaning that snowshoes could be more helpful than ice crampons (though in our experience it was always still very manageable in our normal winter boots).
-It’s honestly unclear to us if dogs are permitted on this trail – even the All Trails page appears to contradict itself in different sections.
+Dogs are not permitted on this trail.

 • sentier hollandais trail sutton